 Grout color means much when designing your interior.
-With dark grout, you can get a heavy dark room or create an interesting pattern.
+With dark grout, you can get a heavy darkroom or create an interesting pattern.
 Also, it worth considering where the grout will be used.
-In bathrooms, walls, in particular, you can safely place light grout because it won't get dirty as fast as on floor in living room.
+In bathrooms, walls, in particular, you can safely place light grout because it won't get dirty as fast as on the floor in the living room.

 It can go three ways:

 - Matching: By matching the grout and tile color, the grout lines become less pronounced.
 The tile itself because it is more accentuated.